UA-29526872-1

 Sand all the pieces to get rid of sharp edges.
 Bring them back into the drawer and mark where they need to connect.

-Using a square ruler extend those marks on both sides of the board.
-One side is the glued-in side, the other is the line to drive the nails.
+Extend those marks on both sides of the board using a square ruler.
+One side is the glued-in, and the other is the line to drive the nails.

-Place the first two pieces on a flat surface (use clamps if needed), apply wood glue on both connecting pieces and then, secure them together with 1" brad nails.
+Place the first two pieces on a flat surface (use clamps if needed), apply wood glue on both connecting pieces, and then secure them with 1" brad nails.
 Continue with all the other joins.

-* I've heard you can use Clear Power Grab - Instant -all purpose- Interior construction adhesive to connect the dividers, if you don't have a brad nailer.
-Well, I haven't use that product, I might give it a try on a future project to see if it works. ;)
+* You can use Clear Power Grab - Instant -all purpose- Interior construction adhesive to connect the dividers if you don't have a Brad nailer.
+Well, I have yet to use that product.
+I suggest trying it on a future project to see if it works. ;)

 Use a clear poly spray to protect the wood.